litkeys/DraftCN/docs/front-end-spec.md

 **Key Elements:**

--   Default state: Block rendered with no additional styling
+-   Default state: Block rendered with no border or additional styling
--   Hover state: Subtle shadow or border to indicate interactivity
+-   Hover state: Blue border to indicate interactivity (same style as selected)
--   Selected state: Blue border with semi-transparent overlay
+-   Selected state: Blue border that persists when block is selected
 -   Dragging state: Reduced opacity with cursor following

 **Interaction Notes:** States provide clear feedback for user actions, selected blocks respond to keyboard commands